Guiding FAQs and Definitions

 There are three types of tour guides:

-A tour guide may be also known as a tourist guide, tour leader and/or a docent (on-site volunteer).
+A tour guide may also be known as a tourist guide, tour leader, and/or a docent (on-site volunteer).

-What is a tour director?
+What is a Tour Director?
+Read more

 A tour director leads, accompanies, and assists participants on multi-day tours, manages arrangements and services, provides relevant information and commentary, and creates positive experiences for participants.
 A tour director may also be known as a tour manager, tour escort, courier, program director, and/or highway guide.